-It was something that has been speculated on for decades — but in 2010, the team on the Ness found proof.
+It was something that has been speculated on for decades — but in 2010 the excavation team on the Ness found proof.

 Five days into the 2010 season of excavations on the Ness of Brodgar, it became clear that sections of walling within two structures had been “painted”.

-But rather than breaking out the Stone Age equivalent of a sheepskin roller to jazz up some interior walling, at present it would appear that the decoration was applied to specific, single stones — and the application of paint may have had its own special significance.
+But rather than breaking out the Stone Age equivalent of a sheepskin roller to jazz up some interior walling, at present it appears that the decoration was applied to specific, single stones — and the application of paint may have had its own special significance.

-“On one stone, although no coherent pattern can be discerned, there are several different colours covering most of the stone face – reddish browns, yellows and oranges – while on another stone the whole stone face seems to have the same reddish colour applied right across its surface.
+“On one stone, although no coherent pattern could be discerned, there were several different colours covering most of the stone face – reddish browns, yellows and oranges – while on another stone the whole stone face seems to have the same reddish colour applied right across its surface.

 “There are examples from the Mediterranean – Spain and Portugal, for example, in the context of Neolithic cave decoration – but in Northern Europe, until now, it’s not been until the Bronze Age where you start getting stone carvings enhanced by the use of colour.”

 We know that Neolithic society went to great lengths to incorporate decoration into other elements of everyday life.
 Their pots, for example, were often elaborately decorated, and structures such as the Blackhammer Chambered Cairn, in Rousay, featured ornamental stonework on its exterior — with stone slabs slanted to form a triangular pattern.

 Here, when the tomb’s entrance was finally sealed, the cairn’s users went to great lengths to ensure the stones used were set flush to the wall and matched the pattern of stones on either side.

 “As archaeologists, we’ve presumed that colour would have been an important part of Neolithic life in Orkney – just as it has been worldwide for millennia.